etwk/blog/content/lists/books.md

 ### North Korea
 - [ ] The Sister: The extraordinary story of Kim Yo Jong, the most powerful woman in North Korea
+- [ ] Nothing to Envy: Ordinary Lives in North Korea (Barbara Demick) #must

 ### Pakistan
 - [ ] Three Cups of Tea: One Man's Mission to Promote Peace - One School at a Time #memoir #education #Islamic #must

 ### Palestine
 - [ ] Minor Detail (Adania Shibli) #fiction
+- Raja Shehadeh
+	- [ ] Palestinian Walks: Forays into a Vanishing Landscape #history #must
+	- [ ] What Does Israel Fear from Palestine? #must
+	- [ ] We Could Have Been Friends, My Father and I: A Palestinian Memoir
+	- [ ] A Rift in Time: Travels with My Ottoman Uncle
+- [ ] The Tale of a Wall: Reflections on the Meaning of Hope and Freedom #autobiography #history

 ### Russia
 - [ ] All the Kremlin's Men: Inside the Court of Vladimir Putin